- What is Big Data in Recruitment?

 Sources of Big Data for Recruiters

-Where should we look for the numbers and facts necessary to foster big data analytics in recruitment for tech company?
+Where should we look for the numbers and facts necessary to foster big data & analytics recruitment in tech companies?
 Let’s observe the available data landscape.

 External Sources